stengunn/110-fall2018/weekly_materials/week5/basicMarkupExercise.md

 chmod 644 .htaccess
 ```

 The first line changes directories into your www directory.
-The second line copies a file called .htaccess from my www directory to your www directory.
+The second line copies a file called .htaccess from **my** www directory (ellics/www) to your current location, which is **your** www directory.
 And the third line changes the permissions on the .htaccess file so that the web server can read it.

 Go back to Chrome, reload your index.html page, and view the source again.
 If it all worked properly, the block of code inserted by the server that you saw before should now be gone.